jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 ![Team Invitation](/tutorials/jazzrtc/images/team_invite.jpg "Team Invitation")

-The [Setting up Eclipse, Git, and RTC Desktop Clients to access DevOps Services](/tutorials/clients#working_with_a_jazz_scm_project) tutorial shows you how to set up the RTC client for Eclipse, connect to your project and load the code.
+The [Setting up Eclipse, Git, and RTC Desktop Clients to access DevOps Services](/tutorials/clients#working_with_a_jazz_scm_project) tutorial shows you how to set up the Rational Team Concert client for Eclipse, connect to your project and load the code.

 ---
 ##Delivering your first change

-You're in the RTC client for Eclipse.
+You're in the Rational Team Concert client for Eclipse.
 So, let's change something and see it go live.
 For example, change the app name on line 10 of index.html.

 ![Edit Code](/tutorials/jazzrtc/images/edit_code.jpg "Edit Code")